AksoEo/docs/asc.md

 Identifiers may be prefixed:

 - `@` to indicate that this references the value of a form field.
 This may be `null`.
 Hence definitions may not start with this letter.
-- `_` to indicate that this is a script-local variable and is not visible in other scripts of the form
+- `_` to indicate that this is a variable that was not explicitly created by the user and may be manipulated arbitrarily by the editor.
+These will usually have non-human-readable names.

 The `=` identifier is special and indicates a function’s return value.